nocke/jekyll.nocke.de/_pages/work_EN.md

 Completely on Englisch, together with british, scottish, kiwi and american fellows/flatmates.
 Ever since I speak Singlish, Cinglish and understand, whatever language the Scots are using.
 My time at Adobe Systems (2005-2009) also largely happened in English.
 Thus I would call my English very fluent and presentation-proof.

-Besides Singapore I worked in Liechtenstein, currently Switzerland, a couple of weeks in San Jose and Seattle, and for 6 weeks in Beijing in 1999.
+Besides Singapore I worked in Liechtenstein, most recently in Switzerland, a couple of weeks in San Jose and Seattle, and for 6 weeks in Beijing in 1999.

 {% include tags/picture.html
   class="picture-wide"